lynnxlmiao/Data-Analysis/Projects/Identify-Fraud-from-Enron-Email/Identify Fraud from Enron Email master/README.md

 ** 2. What features did you end up using in your POI identifier, and what selection process did you use to pick them?
 Did you have to do any scaling?
 Why or why not?
 As part of the assignment, you should attempt to engineer your own feature that does not come ready-made in the dataset -- explain what feature you tried to make, and the rationale behind it.
 (You do not necessarily have to use it in the final analysis, only engineer and test it.)
 In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.  [relevant rubric items: “create new features”, “intelligently select features”, “properly scale features”] **

-In this project I use ```VarianceThreshold``` to remove all features with variances below 80%.
-Then I use ```SelectKBest``` to obtain the score of each feature.
-After sorting I select the 7 highest scored features as my best features to use in the POI identifier.
+In this project I use ```VarianceThreshold``` to remove all features with variances below 80%, after comparing the result without removing low variance features and several threshold values.
+Initial feature selection was performed using SelectKBest univariate statistical tests and identifying features with the highest k scores.
+After sorting and several trails, base on the testing results I select the 7 highest scored features as my best features to use in the POI identifier.
 Below are these 7 features and their score:
 ```
 [('exercised_stock_options', 24.815079733218194),
  ('total_stock_value', 24.182898678566879),